-Joy's love for storytelling, connecting and collaborating with people has lead her to film scoring, and her goal as an artist is to help contribute to meaningful and culturally relevant content that celebrates diversity.
+Joy's love for storytelling, and connecting with people has lead her to film scoring.
+Her goal as an artist is to help contribute to meaningful and culturally relevant content that celebrates diversity.

 Joy was the collaborator of my dreams and understood the project from the get go and then went even further to understand me and it even more.
 She went beyond what I could have possibly imagined and created music that elevates the project from an emotional experiment to something else entirely different.
 Her professionalism, her support, and her musical prowess are amazing to behold and I am lucky to have worked with her.